 Under the Proposed Rules, a VC Licensee must designate a compliance officer responsible for coordinating and monitoring compliance with the final virtual currency rules and all other applicable federal and state laws, rules and regulations.
-VC Licensees must also maintain and implement written compliance policies, including policies related to anti-fraud, AML, cybersecurity, privacy and information security.
+VC Licensees must also maintain and implement written compliance policies, including policies related to anti-fraud, anti-money laundering, cybersecurity, privacy and information security.